bespinian/blog/content/posts/vault-migration/index.md

 ## Introduction

-At bespinian and Xovis, we recently faced the challenge of migrating a Kubernetes-based HashiCorp Vault instance from one Azure Kubernetes Service (AKS) cluster to another.
+At [Xovis](https://xovis.com) and bespinian, we recently faced the challenge of migrating a Kubernetes-based HashiCorp Vault instance from one Azure Kubernetes Service (AKS) cluster to another.
 The goal was to consolidate infrastructure and reduce the number of AKS clusters that required maintenance.
 The outcome of a somewhat arduous journey is a Bash script that has enabled us to test the migration repeatedly and then perform the migration with a outage of less than 2 minutes.

 This blog post walks through our approach and presents the migration steps in 14 structured chapters.
 Each chapter includes excerpts from the automation script,